atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 Plivio, rejoiced at her condescension, and perceiving her inclination to go, took her by the hand, and conducted her thro’ the castle, and from thence to the gardens; where they ranged from bank to bank, and from fountain to fountain; whose walls of shining marble, gave such grace to Mersilva’s eyes, that her spirits, at so pleafant a prospect, received the long looked for motion of delightful contentment.
 On the tops of these fountains stood
 [76]
-stood two female images, curiously painted, representing Minerva and Diana, each holding in their hands a little vane, and supporting the third grace crowned with an Olympian garland.—
+stood two female images, curiously painted, representing Minerva and Diana, each holding in their hands a little vane, and supporting the third grace crowned with an Olympian garland.

 Whilst Mersilva, was viewing these delightful gardens, Plivio ordered a banquet to be prepared, to which he invited the princess and spared no pains to make the entertainment agreeable to his royal captive.
 In this manner for a while, they deluded the time; and Plivio never failed to cast his eyes on the object of his wishes, which Cupid observing, immediately bent his bow, and let fly an arrow headed with desire and feathered with affection, which had such an effect on him, that he fainted at the stroke, so that he acknowledged no goddess but Cytherea, no faint but Venus, nor no lord but love; after
 [77]
 conducting Mersilva to the castle, he hasted to his own apartment, and passedthe rest of the day in amorous contemplations.

-What, Plivio ! (said he) art thou at last vanquished in the field of beauty! or hath Cupid such influence at the first approach to penetrate thy breast with affection  Can thy resolutions which were devoted to Bellona now stoop to Venus? and though to thy prejudice devote thyself a sacrifice to love’s altar?
-Beware Plivio! the Syrens have sweet voices, yet are deceitful, the Panthers fair skins, yet infectious, and the Amazons beautiful faces, yet are mere dissemblers.—Though Helen was fair, she was petulant; Thais was lovely, but lewd; and Semiramis, though curious, was a courtesan: but alas! one example makes not a maxim, [78] nor doth fore-past crimes include general actions: for speak without partiality, and thy conscience will tell thee, that as there hath been a wanton Helen, so there was a wife Calliope; a lewd Thais, so a chaste Lucretia ; a vicious Semiramis, yet a virtuous Susanna; therefore, retire not with pusillanimity, but advance with fortitude, for, as the poet says,
+"What, Plivio! (said he) art thou at last vanquished in the field of beauty! or hath Cupid such influence at the first approach to penetrate thy breast with affection  Can thy resolutions which were devoted to Bellona now stoop to Venus? and though to thy prejudice devote thyself a sacrifice to love’s altar?
+Beware Plivio! the Syrens have sweet voices, yet are deceitful, the Panthers fair skins, yet infectious, and the Amazons beautiful faces, yet are mere dissemblers.—Though Helen was fair, she was petulant; Thais was lovely, but lewd; and Semiramis, though curious, was a courtesan: but alas! one example makes not a maxim, [78] nor doth fore-past crimes include general actions: for speak without partiality, and thy conscience will tell thee, that as there hath been a wanton Helen, so there was a wife Calliope; a lewd Thais, so a chaste Lucretia; a vicious Semiramis, yet a virtuous Susanna; therefore, retire not with pusillanimity, but advance with fortitude, for, as the poet says,

->A faint heart never pluck’d fruit from the tree of love.
+> A faint heart never pluck’d fruit from the tree of love.

 Consider with thyself what Mersilva is, by descent a princess, of qualities a queen, of beauty an angel, and of perfection the phoenix of her sex.
-Who then but could esteem such a virgin ?
+Who then but could esteem such a virgin?
 Who then but could love such a matchless paragon?
-Nay, who but would sacrifice his life in behalf of such a saint.””
+Nay, who but would sacrifice his life in behalf of such a saint.”
 [79]

 After these amorous contemplations, he remained so restless that no object could please him but the idea of the fair Mersilva; no thought could content him unless sprung from her virtue; nor no imagination delight him, unless derived from her perfections; and burning with desire to display his passion, at length, with a trembling resolution, he wrote the following letter; which, by a trusty messenger, he sent to the fair Mersilva.

->>Madam,
+>> Madam,

->“The passion which I have discovered in my breast is so great, that none but your gracious self is able to appease: having fixed my eyes on your beauty, I am bent to direct my devotions on the altar of your flourishing charms; since I repose the first fruits of my inclinations on the
+> “The passion which I have discovered in my breast is so great, that none but your gracious self is able to appease: having fixed my eyes on your beauty, I am bent to direct my devotions on the altar of your flourishing charms; since I repose the first fruits of my inclinations on the
 [80]
->the idea of your divine perfections, I hope a favourable answer will be the reward of my constant fidelity,
+> the idea of your divine perfections, I hope a favourable answer will be the reward of my constant fidelity,

->>>Plivio.”
+>>> Plivio.”

 Mersilva received the letter, and guessing from whence it came, opened it with a blushing countenance; which having read, she fetched a deep sigh, and found her senses surrounded with many agreeable notions of Plivio’s perfections; every line seemed to make a smooth path for Cupid’s entrance; however, after a little reflection, (considering the favours he had before shown her) she resolved to send him an answer,

->>Sir,
+>> "Sir,

->I received yours without much dish difficulty, thinking only to hear of your [81]
+> I received yours without much dish difficulty, thinking only to hear of your [81]
->welfare; and contrary to my expectation, find it full of amorous fancy; considering the former favours received from you, I thought it agreeable to return an answer; the purport whereof is to request, that you bid a solemn adieu to your enterprise, for the thought of affection cannot harbour in my breast; therefore, forbear to trouble me any more on the subject; and cease your solicitations to her, who intends not to be won by any:—-not omitting thanks for your kind indulgence, I remain your friend,
+> welfare; and contrary to my expectation, find it full of amorous fancy; considering the former favours received from you, I thought it agreeable to return an answer; the purport whereof is to request, that you bid a solemn adieu to your enterprise, for the thought of affection cannot harbour in my breast; therefore, forbear to trouble me any more on the subject; and cease your solicitations to her, who intends not to be won by any:—not omitting thanks for your kind indulgence, I remain your friend,

->>>MERSILVA.”
+>>> MERSILVA.”

 Having finished her letter, she was doubtful whether she shouldaSend it, lest it might redound to the prejudice of her fame; however, founding the depth of her affection, by the mutability of her fancies, [82]